This article is for customers who want to optionally self-manage the ECDN DNS domain and SSL certificates.

 *.crt) is what you get from the CA site after they have completed the signing process.
 This

 .crt file should contain both your domain signed certificate and the signatures of all the intermediate certificate authorities.

 If you did not get a combined

-.crt file, you can create combine them yourself, by just concatenating them in a text editor.
-On a linux system you can run:
+.crt file, you can combine them yourself, by just concatenating them in a text editor.
+The order is important: the server certificate must come first, followed by the intermediate CA certificate, and then root CA certificate.
+Note the root CA certificates are optional if the root certificate comes from a known CA. On a linux system you can run:

 cat myDomain.crt intermediateCA.crt > cert-combined.crt

 At the end of this preparation step, you should have two text files:

 You are now ready to copy these files to the ECDN servers.